allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 This approach seems easy, but there are four big issues.

-**First**, installing requirements for *local* workflows directly on Composer is problematic (by a local workflow I mean a workflow that is processed directly by Airflow, for example, a workflow with a series of BigQuery SQL statemens mixed with Python).
+**First**, managing Python dependencies on Composer is problematic (dependencies are libraries used by that code which is processed directly by Airflow).
-It's tedious, manual process.
+Installing a new library forces a Composer instance to restart.
+It not only takes time but sometimes fails what forces you to spawn a new Composer instance.
 Version clashes are common.
-Installing a new library, forces a Composer instance to restart.
+You can have it on two levels: between dependencies of two of yours workflows (DAGs) and between your dependencies and Composer's implicit dependencies (which changes from version to version).
+Managing Python dependencies on Composer's instance level is really tedious and can lead to *dependency hell*.
 You need a better tool for that job.

 **Second**, if you want to use external Big Data clusters like Dataproc or Dataflow &mdash;